SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/README.md

 You also need to have a valid tenant, user and password in order to access Cumulocity.
 Refer to [Tenant ID and tenant domain](https://cumulocity.com/guides/reference/tenants/#tenant-id-and-domain) in the Reference guide to learn the difference between tenant ID and tenant domain.

+### Source code

+The source code of the MQTT and REST examples can be found in the [cumulocity-sdk-cs repository](https://bitbucket.org/m2m/cumulocity-sdk-cs/src/master/).

 ## MQTT implementation

+placeholder...

+### Hello world MQTT example

+placeholder...

+### Developing MQTT clients

+placeholder...

 ## REST implementation